Regexose/smalldata_webserver/README.md

 4. [SmallData](https://github.com/Regexose/SmallData): scripts for audio (SuperCollider) and visual (Processing) representation

-## Installation (development mode)
+## Installation (development)

 ### Backend
-0. run `git clone git@github.com:Regexose/SmallData.git`
+1. run `git clone git@github.com:Regexose/SmallData.git`
-1. install python >= 3.8.0 (I recommend pyenv or virtualenv)
+2. install python >= 3.8.0 (I recommend pyenv or virtualenv)
-2. run `pip install -r requirements.txt`
+3. run `pip install -r requirements.txt`
-3. download trained models (ideally from meinungsorgel.de) and put them in a folder `trained_models` in the `model_data` - folder
+4. download trained models (ideally from meinungsorgel.de) and put them in a folder `trained_models` in the `model_data` - folder
-4. install `postgres`, create a db and a user (see __Setup postgres__-section in `/doc/deployment.md`).
+5. install `postgres`, create a db and a user (see __Setup postgres__-section in `/doc/deployment.md`).
 When using OSX, I suggest to use the PostGRes.app instead of homebrew installation
-5. In the projects' root directory, create a copy of `settings.ini.template`, call it `settings.ini`. and edit with the correct values
+6. In the projects' root directory, create a copy of `settings.ini.template`, call it `settings.ini`. and edit with the correct values
-6. run `python manage.py makemigrations && python manage.py migrate`
+7. run `python manage.py makemigrations && python manage.py migrate`
-7. Load initial data into db by `python manage.py loaddata fixtures/initial_fixture.yaml `
+8. Load initial data into db by `python manage.py loaddata fixtures/initial_fixture.yaml `
-8. install and start redis (`brew install redis && brew services start redis`)
+9. install and start redis (`brew install redis && brew services start redis`)
-9. start the api: `python manage.py runserver`
+10. start the api: `python manage.py runserver`

 ### Frontend